coolatom/coolatom/README.md

 	<br />Ready to constantly report on the progress of tasks.</p>
 	<p>I'm interested in IT, modern technology, a bit of comics, a bit of anime, retro video games and freehand drawing.
 	<br />I hope my work makes the world a better place!</p>
-	<p>Postgraduate student of the second year of studies in the specialty 071 "Accounting and taxation" (UA).
-The topic of my research is 		"Accounting and auditing of virtual assets in the digital economy."
+	<p><b>I'm a postgrad student of the second year of studies in the specialty 071 "Accounting and taxation" (UA).
+The topic of my research is 		"Accounting and auditing of virtual assets in the digital economy."</b>
 	<br />In 2026, I will defend my thesis at a specialized academic council for the degree of Doctor of Philosophy in Economics.</p>
 <h2>2. 🛠️ I’m currently working on:</h2>
 	<ul>